Best result: group stage 2008, 2012

 Poland qualified for a UEFA European Championship at the 13th time of asking after topping their 2008 qualifying group featuring Portugal, Serbia and Belgium.
 Leo Beenhakker's side made a limited impression in Austria and Switzerland, managing a goal – from Roger Guerreiro – and a point as they finished bottom of their section.

-Poland doubled both tallies as co-hosts at UEFA EURO 2012 but, once again, ended propping up the group.
-Before 2008 the closest the Biało-czerwoni had previously come to qualifying was in 1976 and 1980.
+Poland doubled both tallies as co-hosts at UEFA EURO 2012 but, once again, ended propping up the group, and having claimed second place in their UEFA EURO 2016 qualifying section behind Germany, they will hope for better in France.
+Before 2008 the closest the Biało-czerwoni had come to qualifying was in 1976 and 1980.
 In 1976 they missed out on goal difference to a Netherlands side that barred their path again four years later when they recovered from 2-0 down to beat East Germany and pip Poland by a point.

 Memorable EURO matches